Knog Strongman U-Lock

 If you’re like us, you spent a lot of time picking just the right bike to get you around and it wasn’t cheap either.
 To make sure your new bike stays out of the hands of bicycle thieves you need a lock you can count on.
 There’s a common misconception that just about any old piece of hardware that will attach your bike to a parking meter, light pole or bike rack will do, but in fact an experienced bicycle thief can get through a poorly designed lock in seconds.
 With that unfortunate fact in mind we present one of our most important 10-best lists to date: the 10 best bike locks of 2018.
 As always keep in mind that this list represents the consensus opinion of our panel of product review experts.

-Best Rated Bike Locks In 2018
+The Best Bike Locks In 2018

 Oxford OF159 Bike Lock